4 Bedroom Home in Brownsville - $419,900

-New Construction TOWNSEND C built by Chad E. Davis Construction, LLC.
+New Construction TOWNSEND A built by Chad E. Davis Construction, LLC.
 Efficient open flr plan, Laminate flrs, wood wrapped windows on main, LR gas frplc, gourmet kitch w/solid quartz counter-tops, SS appliances, gas range, craftsman-style cabs with crown molding.
 95%-efficient gas FA furnace, A/C Ready wiring & line-set.
 HardiePlank® Full Lap siding.
-Frt Yd Landscaped w/UGS. *Vets Get Free Frig*** PHOTOS & Gallery of Similar Home in River's Edge.
+Frt Yd Landscaped w/UGS. *Vets Get Free Frig*** PHOTOS of Similar Home from other subdivision - no windows in garage door

 4 Bedroom Home in Brownsville - $419,900